Online camp signup is easy!

 Tony Cappuccilli enters his first year as a volunteer assistant coach for the Lobos.
 A native of Huntington Beach, Calif., Cappuccilli was an All-American in 1999 at Edison High School where he broke the Orange County career home run record.
 He attended Nevada and played for the Wolf Pack from 2000-03 and helped lead them to a Big West title and an NCAA Tournament berth in 2000.
 As a junior in 2002 he hit a team-high .357 and slugged 10 home runs to also lead the squad.
 During his four years the Wolf Pack played .553 ball (125-101) as he hit .288 with 28 home runs and 90 RBI in 168 games.

+Cappuccilli earned his master's degree in coaching and athletic administration from Concordia in 2009.
+He spent three months that year in Germany as part of the MLB Envoy program.
 From 2010-13 he was an assistant coach at Irvine Valley College, and spent the 2014 season as a volunteer assistant at UNLV.
 In 2010 he was also an assistant coach for the Brewster Whitecaps in the Cape Cod League, and from 2011-14 he was the head coach of the Anchorage Bucs in the Alaska Baseball League.